 European Solidarity Corps

-- willingness to learn and take part in training sessions.
+- eager to learn and participate in training activities.

-- willingness to share experiences and promote the idea of volunteering.
+- enthusiasm for sharing experiences and promoting the idea of volunteering.

 The project participation rules and related attachments can be found below: